hpc/charliecloud/doc/ch-fromhost_desc.rst

 .. note::

-   This command does a lot of heuristic magic; it is not a general file copy-to-image tool.
-For that, the best practice is :code:`COPY` instruction within your Dockerfile. :code:`cp(1)` into an unpacked image will also work but is discouraged.
+   This command is experimental.
+Features may be incomplete and/or buggy.

-   It is known to be somewhat buggy.
    Please report any issues you find, so we can fix them!

 Inject files from the host into the Charliecloud image directory :code:`IMGDIR`.

-The purpose of this command is to provide host-specific files, such as GPU libraries, to a container.
+The purpose of this command is to inject files into a container image that are necessary to run the container on a specific host; e.g., GPU libraries that are tied to a specific kernel version. **It is not a general copy-to-image tool**; see further discussion on use cases below.
 It should be run after :code:`ch-tar2dir` and before :code:`ch-run`.
 After invocation, the image is no longer portable to other hosts.

 Injection is not atomic; if an error occurs partway through injection, the image is left in an undefined state.
 Injection is currently implemented using